Impetigo Skin Infection

 Are you worried you may have impetigo?
 Speak to the team at your local Pharmacy+Health today.

-As a pharmacy that offers the Pharmacy First service, we are able to provide advice and suitable treatment options for impetigo without the need to speak to your GP beforehand.
-This means you needn’t bother booking an appointment or spend time in the waiting room – simply come along to your nearest Pharmacy+Health branch to find out how we can help you treat impetigo quickly and effectively.
+Our pharmacies offer NHS Pharmacy First service, where we are able to provide advice and suitable treatment options for impetigo without the need to speak to your GP beforehand.
+This means you needn’t bother booking an appointment or spend time in the waiting room – simply book an appointment or visit your nearest Pharmacy+Health branch to find out how we can help you treat impetigo quickly and effectively.

 Frequently Asked Questions